🏡 Texas Reverse Mortgage for Seniors 62+

 Age 62+, sufficient home equity, primary residence, eligible property type, and completion of a HUD-approved counseling session.
 Full income verification is not required — a financial assessment ensures you can cover taxes, insurance, and maintenance.

 The amount depends on your age, current interest rates, and your home’s appraised value.
 Generally, the older you are and the more equity you have, the more you can access.
-A free consultation gives you a personalized estimate.
-Get your estimate →
+Loan limits vary by lender.
+Get your personalized estimate →

 Heirs have 6–12 months to settle the loan.
 They can sell the home (keeping any remaining equity), refinance into a traditional mortgage to keep the home, or purchase it at 95% of appraised value.
 They are never personally responsible for any loan amount exceeding the home’s value — FHA covers any shortfall.